 Long Term Risks of Sleep Apnea

 Ignoring the signs and symptoms of sleep apnea may cause immediate frustrations, but the long term risks include serious health problems.
 At All Smiles Sleep Solutions, we can help you get a better night’s rest while also protecting you from other major health risks.
-We offer both surgical and non-surgical options.
+We offer non-surgical options.
 Treatment is customized to fit your specific needs.

 Obstructive sleep apnea is a condition in which the person is unable to breathe properly while they sleep due to a blockage or collapse of tissue around their windpipe.
 This can be caused from a number of problems, including excessive tissue or fatty deposits, a deviated septum, inflamed tissue from allergies, structural problems, and more.
 If a person is unable to adequately breathe while they sleep, they are causing their body harm.